Popular Activities and Amazing Places to Visit in Baguio City, Philippines

 Strawberry Picking in La Trinidad

-Strawberry Picking is one of the most popular activity in La Trinidad, Benguet – a town located right next to the City of Pines.
-Due to its popularity, the town of La Trinidad created a festival aptly called “Strawberry Festival”.
+Strawberry Picking is one of the most popular activities in La Trinidad, Benguet – a town located right next to the City of Pines.
+Due to its popularity, La Trinidad’s town created a festival aptly called the “Strawberry Festival.”
 The best time to do strawberry picking is from November to May when there’s less precipitation in the highlands.

 Visit the Japanese Tunnel

 Located at the Baguio Botanical Garden along Leonard Wood Road, the 150-meter Japanese tunnel walkway was opened in February 2014.

 Do you have any other activities you want us to include in the list of Best Things to do in Baguio City?
 Please feel free to share it in the comment section below:)